 Accelrys Draw – As far as chemistry is concerned the backward-compatibility of ISIS/Draw created skc files is 100%.
 In the case of other graphical objects it is not fully compatible with its predecessor (most of the differences between ISIS Draw and Accelrys Draw are discussed in its Help).
 Some cosmetic and restyling should be necessary when using old files.
 The old TGF file format is not supported anymore.
 (Not too important, although it might be useful in special cases).
 Therefore don't delete the oldie but goldie ISIS Draw.

 In ChemBioDraw 12 the handling of colours has been altered.
-Some surprises might happen in drawings using many colours (differently colored shaded objects), or when pasting colored objects into other applications.
+Some surprises might happen in drawings using many colours (differently coloured shaded objects), or when pasting objects into other applications.
 For example, shaded or filled boxes behave differently.
 Other small inconsistencies have been found, too, for example arrows and font sizes of drawings created with earlier versions changed when opening in ChemBioDraw 12-14.
 Therefore make some tests before updating big projects, such as hundreds of figures for text books, just in case.
 Personally, I still use ChemBioDraw 11 when handling old projects.

 Support of other graphical file types and embedded objects

 This mainly concerns ChemBioDraw, ChemSketch and DrawIt as these applications are suitable for creating big size posters containing a collection of several data types.
 If illustrations, charts, diagrams are to be imported from another application, instead of bitmap images (JPG, TIF, GIF, etc.) vector formats (Windows metafiles WMF or EMF, SVG, PDF) should be preferred: the former ones cannot be resized without considerable loss of quality, so the printed images will look ragged, uneven.
 In some new versions the SVG vector format is also supported.
-The next table summarizes the import possibilities of different files and clipboard objects into the programs:
+The next table summarises the import possibilities of different files and clipboard objects into the programs:

 As shown in the above table, MarvinSketch cannot import graphical images, however, with the aid of the third-party application OSRA chemical images can be converted to real chemical structures.
 OSRA (Optical Structure Recognition Application) is a handy utility designed to convert graphical representations of 2D chemical structures found in GIF, JPEG, PNG, TIFF, PDF, PS, etc. documents.12 The OSRA plug-in is available for Accelrys Draw 4 and ChemBioDraw 12, too.